 The star map work done by Marjorie Fish was a crucial factor, along with others, in the general acceptance of the Hill story of abduction.
 Her work was also the target of debunkers and skeptics, including Carl Sagan, who misrepresented Fish?s methods and her results.
 These attacks along with many others on the Hill case, such as in the TV program, ?Cosmos,? are discussed in detail in my book, co-authored by Betty?s niece, Kathleen Marden, Captured!: The True Story of the World?s First Documented Alien Abduction, The Betty and Barney Hill UFO Experience.

-Radio DJ captures UFO on video in Amarillo Original article: Click here
+Texas man convinced he captured UFO in photo Original article: Click here